MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-12.0.0/azureps-support-lifecycle.md

 ## Support of releases

 Azure PowerShell ships two types of generally available releases.
-Customers can choose Long Term Support (LTS) or Standard Term Support (STS) releases.
+Customers can choose Standard Term Support (STS) or Long Term Support (LTS) releases.
 The quality of all releases is the same.
 The only difference is the length of support.

+- **Standard Term Support (STS) releases**

+  - Odd-numbered major versions are STS releases.
+  - STS versions are supported until the next major release of Azure PowerShell.
+  - Supported for approximately six months from the original major version release date.
+  - Receives minor version and patch updates until out of support.

 - **Long Term Support (LTS) releases**